Historical Global Development Divisions

 Resource 4 - Snakes & Ladders Feedback Sheet

 Try to attribute the current HDI values against places on the board.
-In 2020, the highest placed HDI country was Norway with 0.954 (so square 95 on the board) and the lowest is Niger with 0.377 (so square 37 on the board).
+In 2024, the highest placed HDI country is Switzerland with 0.967 (so square 97 on the board) and the lowest is Somalia with 0.380 (so square 38 on the board).
 The current HDI league table can be found by clicking here.

-Any snakes head or foot of the ladder before square 37 (Niger) should be a historical event that would have positively or negatively influenced the level of development in a country (see the first three examples in Resource 2 above).
+- Any snakes head or foot of the ladder before square 38 (Somalia) should be a historical event that would have positively or negatively influenced the level of development in a country (see the first three examples in Resource 2 above).

 You can create up to 5 chance cards to insert anywhere in the game.
 This can be positive or negative scenarios that could reflect current political events etc.